-As Chief Operating Officer (COO), Michael Johnson is responsible for the leadership of Motion’s product development, procurement, and manufacturing organizations.
-Previously, Michael was the Senior Vice President of Product Development at Motion.
+As Chief Technology Officer (CTO), Michael Johnson is responsible for the leadership of Xplore’s product development, procurement, and manufacturing organizations.
+Previously, Michael held COO and Senior Vice President of Product Development positions at Motion Computing.

 Johnson's experience includes seventeen years in product development at Apple Computer.
 Over that time, he led teams in the creation of both mobile and desktop products, managed key supplier relationships and served on the task force of several key Apple initiatives.
 In his most recent role at Apple, Johnson was the director of consumer desktop products, which focused on the design and development of the iMac and Mac Mini line of products.
 Johnson also was instrumental in leading the project to migrate the Mac platform from PowerPC processors to Intel processors.

 Earlier in his career, Johnson was instrumental in the design of Atari’s line of personal computers.
 Johnson received his bachelor’s in electronic engineering from California Polytechnic State University.

 As CMO of Xplore Technologies, Peter Poulin is responsible for strategic planning, business development, product marketing, brand building, channel development and demand generation.
 Previously, Peter spent three years serving as Motion’s CEO and prior to that, Motion's Vice President of Marketing.